 The questions about the different forms of abuse were written rather broadly since the researchers wanted to come up with a scale of intensity that captured the full range of impact.
 My first reaction to all these forms of abuse was that they didn’t have much to do with me at all – I was just looking for material to write about.

 I still believe that, but as I looked at the details of the definitions I realized that my experience fitted a number of them – though at the lower end or midrange of the intensity scale.
-More important than that, though, was the study’s finding that multiple forms of abuse together had the most serious effect in leading to later disorders.
+More important than that, though, was the study’s finding that the combined effect of multiple forms of abuse had the most serious effect in leading to later disorders.
 That’s when I started adding things up.

 Take physical abuse.
 Of course, I wasn’t physically abused by my parents – they never hit me.
 But naturally, like all younger brothers, I got beaten up a lot, and, well, I was afraid of what my brother could do to me if he really lost it.
 Sometimes he did.
-The definition included not only assaults resulting in serious injuries but also a series of four or more less serious attacks.
-Four?
-How about once every week or two for as long as I can remember until I got big and strong enough to punch him out?
+The definition included not only assaults resulting in serious injuries but also a series of less serious attacks.
+There were plenty of those.

 As I thought it over, I realized that physical injury hadn’t been the problem.
 Instead it was living with the fear of his explosiveness and the constant humiliation of being helpless to fight back effectively.
 He could be wonderful and protective of me too, but I never knew which side of him I’d be seeing.
 (Thank God, he left physical violence and rage behind as he got older.)